mdaemon-technologies/items-model/README.md

   carsModel.getByAttribute("make", "Honda"); // Car
   carsModel.getByAttribute("model", "Odyssey"); // null

+  carsModel.getFirstByAttribute("make", "Honda"); // Car -- this is an alias for getByAttribute

   // gets all the items from the internal array based on an attribute/value combination carsModel.getAllByAttribute("make", "Honda"); // [Car] carsModel.getAllByAttribute("model", "Odyssey"); // []